zapthedingbat/create-dev-server/README.md

 #### DNS

-YOu might want to setup up a wildcard DNS record on a public domain or sub domain that you own pointing to the public IP address of your server. e.g `*.example.com` or `*.myserver.example.com`.
+You might want to setup up a wildcard DNS record on a public domain or sub domain that you own pointing to the public IP address of your server. e.g `*.example.com` or `*.myserver.example.com`.